spfaul/denoback/README.md

 Other players' teleport destinations are drawn as **red** circles.

 Q: Does the whole game revolve around the **Backspace** mechanic teleports?
 > No, but you can watch virtual tiny teleporting karate dinosaurs throw flying kicks and shit at each other.
-Reasonable tradeoff, no?

 ## Danger
 Danger% indicates the amount of knockback a dino takes from a hit.
 Every dino starts at 10% Danger, however the Danger% grows exponentially with every hit.